balpal4495/au-business-lookup/README.md

 ## functionality

-The user is presented with a search bar as the home view, where they are able to specify a business name.
+The user is presented with a search bar as the home view, where they are able to specify a business name and then search for matching businesses .

 it will then list out 10 matching business names as cards.
 The user can then display more details of the business by clicking on the card.